- 1. Requirements Management

 Role activity diagrams

 Role-activity diagrams show business and software processes as a progression of actions conducted by role.
 Roles are identified by activities and grouped into responsibilities.
-They can be used for describing use cases, workflows, business processes, or software protocol.
+They can be used for describing use cases, workflows, business processes, or software protocols.

 - Illustrate the individual steps in activities, as well as the order in which they are to be performed.